 |---|---|---|---|

+The PE Civil exam is a single continuous computer-based exam — there is no separate morning "breadth" session and afternoon "depth" session.
+It has been computer-based since 2022, and as of April 2024 every PE Civil exam is focused entirely on your chosen specialty discipline (the old general "breadth" portion was removed).
+You work all 80 questions across one 8-hour block and take your 50-minute scheduled break whenever you choose.
 Six minutes per question sounds generous, but it goes faster than you think.
 Some questions take only 1-2 minutes (conceptual or definition-based), while others require 10-15 minutes of multi-step calculations.
-The key is having a systematic approach for each session.
+The key is having a systematic approach for the full exam.

 The Three-Pass Method